2. Toynbee/House of Hades Tiles: An Update

 “Sure!” he enthusiastically replied.

-Like a surgeon using a massive, four wheeled, jack hammer on a mechanical arm rather than a scalpel—the man behind the controls cut into the road with precision.
+Like a surgeon using a massive, four wheeled, jackhammer on a mechanical arm instead of a scalpel—the man behind the controls cut into the road with precision.
 Soon enough I had a piece of the tile in my hand, the attached roadway still hot from the sun and the cutting tools.
-I was incredibly grateful that they let me keep it.

 Viewed in detail, you can see the strips of linoleum and a bit of how the tile is constructed.
-You can also see how the materials used and heat/activity of the road bonded the piece with the surface over time.
-As best as I’ve been able to discern, most of the House of Hades tiles showed up circa 2011.
+You can also see how the materials used and heat/activity of the road bonded the piece with the road surface over time.

 The 6th St. tile as of June 12, 2018.

-As for the piece I have, while I’d love to put it on a shelf and tell friends the cool story behind these things, the tile itself isn't my art or my work.
+After a bit more rain and some time, it'll probably be even less obscured.
+I'm glad to see it have survived as best as possible and incredibly grateful to that work crew for their kindness.
+As for the chunk they let me keep—though I’d love to put it on a shelf for a cool story—it’s not mine.
 While I’ve never been able to get into direct contact with House of Hades, “Colossus of Roads” is the moniker for iconic folk artist buZ blurr, who collaborated on these tiles.
-The surviving piece is headed back to him at “Surrealville,” his workshop mentioned in several of the tiles (after I made a few parting photographs, of course).
+The surviving piece is headed back to him at “Surrealville,” his workshop mentioned in several other tiles.

-Maybe one day, new tiles will show up, making their presence known only once the piece has merged with the road and the artist is well on their way to someplace else.
+Maybe one day, new tiles will show up—making their presence known only once the piece has merged with the road and the artist is once again well on their way to someplace else.

 Update | January 28, 2019:

-• The piece of asphalt made it back to "Colossus of Roads" and it is now on display:
+The piece of asphalt made it back to buZ blurr/"Colossus of Roads" and it is now on display:

 Since 2007, the content of this website (and its former life as Queen City Discovery) has been a huge labor of love.